WHAT IS A CO-OP?

 $20/annum for singles/concession

-where members will have access to the food production skill program for free.
-At any other events where we need to charge, members will receive a discounted rate.
-Additionally we hope to run the ever popular morning teas again where members get together over a cuppa and cake to talk about all things food.
+where members have access to the Sow it, Grow it! program for free.
+At other events where we need to charge, members will receive a discounted rate.
+Members also gather for Market Day morning teas where they come together over a cuppa and cake or soup to talk about all things food.
+Dirk gave a very good talk at one morning tea on pruning.

 Membership renewals will be sent out shortly and we encourage everyone to join.